-Traffic from magic middle influencers usually convert better; their community trusts them, and when they send traffic your way, they do it out of passion and not for acclaim.
+Traffic from magic middle influencers usually converts better; their community trusts them, and when they send traffic your way, they do it out of passion and not for acclaim.

 Such influencers tend to be passionate about their niche subjects, sharing and learning from each other in a circle based on trust and dialogue; they are the tastemakers of modern-day society.

-And yes, it’s said that one in ten people tell the other nine how to vote, where to eat and what to buy.
+It’s said that one in ten people tells the other nine how to vote, where to eat and what to buy.

 Getting top influencer publicity isn’t by any means impossible:

 Lots of times, it makes complete sense to go big.

 However, unless you also pay ‘big’, you can’t expect the most prominent names to stay loyal to your brand over time.